traitecoevo/rabbit/README.md

 The goal of rabbit is to …

-Use package `RcppRoll` to optimise claulcations of metrics clculated in wolling windows, e.g. rolling mean, var, sd etc.
+Use package `RcppRoll` to optimise calculations of metrics calculated in rolling windows, e.g. rolling mean, var, sd etc.

 ## Installation